osm-nz/linz-address-import/README.md

 6. Run `npm install`
 7. Download the planet file (for just NZ) by running `npm run download-planet`.
 This will create `./data/osm.pbf`
 8. Start the preprocess script by running `npm run preprocess`.
 This will take ca. 2.5 minutes and create `./data/osm.json` and `./data/linz.json`
 9. Start the confate script by running `npm run conflate`.
-This will take circa.
-2 minutes and create `./data/status.json`
+This will take 30 seconds and create `./data/status.json`.
+Some computationally expensive diagnostics are only generated if you run `npm run conflate -- --full`, which takes 20 times longer.
 10. Start the action script by running `npm run action`.
 This will take 20 seconds and generate a ton of files in the `./out` folder
 11. Upload the contents of the `./out` folder to the CDN by running `npm run upload`.
 This will take ca. 4 minutes